VJan-fin/CatapultVR/README.md

 the hardware.

 ## 4. Credits
-- Use the hands from [3DHaupt](https://www.blendswap.com/blends/view/66039)
+- Use the hands from [3DHaupt](https://www.blendswap.com/blends/view/66039) and [Super Dasil](https://www.blendswap.com/blends/view/81285)